Remy-Le/Nereides_telemetry/README.md

  # Project Néréides: Telemetry with Raspberry Pi

+*Warning : the file names below may not be exactly their real file names.
+The name of the files in this README.md file are chosen for simplicity.*

 ## Description
 Project Néréides is an initiative by the student association from UTT, competing in the Monaco Energy Boat Challenge.
 This project involves creating a boat from scratch and competing on various criteria such as speed, endurance, and ecological impact.
 The telemetry system uses a Raspberry Pi to collect and transmit data to different databases.

+# Goal of this project
+Compare each database to see which one is the best depending on our use case

 ## How I structured the code
 The project is organized into different Python scripts, each handling telemetry data for a specific database: